Onelinerhub/onelinerhub/golang/how-to-add-thousands-separators-commas-to-a-number.md

-# How to add thousands separator to a number
+# How to add thousands comma separator to a number

 ```go
 package main